 Billy Dee Williams: “The Most Important Thing In Life Is…”

-Billy December Williams was and has always been a cool guy.
-From his walk to the way he speaks, the New York born actor has a smooth nature.
+Billy December Williams (yes, his middle name is December) was and has always been the ultimate “cool guy.”
+From his walk to the way he speaks, the New York-born actor has a smooth nature.
 He was raised by his maternal grandmother while his parents worked several jobs.
 As soon as being seen on camera, Williams was known as a handsome actor and even dubbed as a “sex symbol” by many, but that’s something that he’s humbled by and tries to stay away from.

 “All of that isn’t important to me, and never really was,” he explains.
 “But if people enjoy seeing me that way, well, I suppose my job is to offer enjoyment.
 I’d like to also think of myself as a man who’s also concerned with the important things in life.
 Like those of a man, a husband, and a father.
 Family is what’s important to me.
 Beyond that, I try to always discipline myself so that I can be even better.”